Classmate PC: Asia

 In 2009, State Government of Terengganu with cooperation from (Top IT Industries Sdn Bhd) and Intel Malaysia introduces CMPC through local brand TC (known as Top IT now) in Terengganu as e-book to replace the traditional text book in primary school all around Terengganu.
-First batch of E09 model landed on Terengganu on March 2009 and till now the State Government still providing CMPC to primary school students for free.
+First batch of E09 model landed on Terengganu in March 2009 and till now the State Government still providing CMPC to primary school students for free.
 Ranging from E09 (2009), E10 (2010) and the latest model E11 (2011 - till now) is given to give boost to ICT literacy to school children.

 In Asia, it has been available in Indonesia since early March 2008, through two local brands: Axioo and Zyrex.
 The Zyrex brand, called Anoa, is a rebranded Classmate PC equipped with the Intel ULV 900 MHz (400 MHz FSB) processor, 512 MB RAM, 2 GB SSD, Wi-Fi, LAN, 7 inch screen, 2× USB ports, card reader.
 The Classmate PC is available in Linux or Windows XP operating system, with the XP version incurring extra cost to cover the licensing.

 The Classmate PC is currently available in India as Connoiseur Electronics Pvt.Ltd., Smartbook & Classmate PC series.
 This comes with Windows or Ubuntu Linux OS pre-installed.

 In late 2007, a deal was made with the Vietnamese government to supply local schools with a special Classmate PC for discounted price.
 As this version is loaded with Hacao Linux, the government was able to avoid operating system licensing fees.